Choosing to Report

 - Referrals to on- and off-campus resources, including victim advocates and counseling.

-A no-contact directive is an administrative action to prevent contact between two or more individuals on campus.
-The scope of a no-contact directive is determined on a case-by-case basis, but can include in-person contact or contact through electronic means or a third party.
-A no-contact directive should not be confused with a protective order, which is issued by the courts.
+A mutual no-contact order is an administrative action to prevent contact between two or more individuals on campus.
+The scope of a no-contact order is determined on a case-by-case basis, but can include in-person contact or contact through electronic means or a third party.
+A no-contact order should not be confused with a protective order, which is issued by the courts.